 The Birkman assessment measures four key perspectives for each person’s personality:

 Motivation – passion and interest in various activities that foster greater engagement and enjoyment in life.
 Motivation is a critical factor in finding a fulfilling career path and ensuring long-term workplace satisfaction.

 Self-Perception – how you see yourself and what drives you to show up in the world each day.
 Birkman refers to this as our usual behavior, which is typically how we approach tasks, manage relationships, and contribute to the community.

 Social Perception – the underlying context or filter you use to determine if a current situation or environment feels comfortable.
 This reflects an internal state that is not always apparent to others.
 Birkman refers to this as needs, which allow a person to anticipate their reactions to new or changing life situations to avoid resulting stress.

-Mindset – an individual’s belief system concerning themselves and others.
+Mindset – an individual’s view concerning themself and others.
 Birkman addresses specific aspects of your mindset that affect intrapersonal, interpersonal, and alignment of work tasks to allow for new ways of thinking in various life circumstances.
-Examining mindset allows for a greater understanding of the why behind an individual’s actions and behavior patterns.
+Examining mindset allows for a greater understanding of the “why” behind an individual’s actions and behavior patterns.